F1bythenumbers

 by admin | Mar 28, 2019 | 2019 Australian GP, Ferrari, Haas

-So Mercedes won again.
+2019 Australian GP: Worst of the Best vs Best of the Worst So Mercedes won again.
 Balance has been restored.
 Red Bull is starting to rise.
 Ferrari is in trouble.
 Yada yada.
 But what about the other teams?
-How do the midfield teams, the ones that are part of the so called F1.5 championship fare against the big teams?...
+How do the midfield teams, the ones that are part of the so...

 2019 Australian GP: Fast as a cheetah